 No changes here, set your preferred audience and placements then proceed.

-Some changes here, you will have to choose what Facebook should be focus on (Optimization for Ad delivery) and based on what metric you will be charged for (When You Get Charged).
+Some changes here, you will have to choose what Facebook should be focusing on (Optimization for Ad delivery) and based on what metric you will be charged for (When You Get Charged).

 - Optimization for Ad Delivery

 - Link Clicks: Facebook Ads will focus on bringing the highest number of clicks on your ads.

 - Landing Page Views: Focus on people who will click on your ads and will at least see your landing page.
 Meaning that sometimes people click on your link but don’t wait until your page is loading… Yes, it happens quite often so this optimization ensures that you get people who actually saw your landing page.

 - Daily Unique Reach: your ads will be shown to a maximum number of people but up to once a day.

 - Impressions: show your ads a maximum number of times, regardless of past interactions or what the viewers could potentially do on your website.

 - Impression: you get charged on a per 1000 impression basis